What did you study? When did you graduate?

 What are the career prospects with your job?
 Where could you or others in your position go from here?

 What is great about KPMG is that there are so many career opportunities to take the next step.
-As a consultant, the more I excel and contribute to projects the more I could proceed to becoming a senior consultant leading engagements or deliverables for clients.
+As a consultant, the more I excel and contribute to projects the more I could proceed to become a senior consultant leading engagements or deliverables for clients.
 There are also opportunities to be seconded to another team, division and even internationally.

 What would your career be if you weren’t doing what you’re doing now?